Blog

 Credentialing Process

 The credentialing process is essential for ensuring that healthcare providers meet all necessary regulatory and industry standards before joining a healthcare organization or insurance network.
+Also read about the verification process here.

 Verification of Qualifications